zerobaseone/fragrancedna/README.md

 ## The 15 Archetypes

-Nonn-negative matrix factorization (NMF) discovers fragrance archetypes independently from the data.
-The algorithm was run at several values of k; k=15 was selected as any larger values got too specific, and smaller k values grouped together larger categories.
-The categories, named by me, are below:
+Nonn-negative matrix factorization (NMF) independently discovers fragrance archetypes, producing a list of top notes that a human can interpret.
+The algorithm was run at several values of k; k=15 was selected as any larger values got too specific, and smaller k values grouped together larger categories that I feel should have been distinctive.
+The categories are below:

 | # | Archetype | Key Notes |
 |---|-----------|-----------|